Diffusion-State Policy Optimization for Masked Diffusion Language Models: Theoretical Analysis

 \subsection{Step-wise Objective and Step-level Policy Gradient}

 Fix a denoising step index $t$.
-Let $d_t(q)$ denote the distribution over intermediate states at step $t$ induced by rolling out the frozen behavior model $\theta_{\text{old}}$ on prompts $q\sim\mathcal{D}$.
-Using the state--action view in \S\ref{sec:method-states}, define
+Let $d_t^{\mathrm{old}}(\cdot\mid q)$ denote the distribution over intermediate states at step $t$ induced by rolling out the frozen behavior model $\theta_{\mathrm{old}}$ on prompt $q$.
+Using the state--action view in \S~\ref{sec:method-states}, define